majrblais/MillieuHumidePublic/Data_ML/README.md

    - Output: Filled CSV files saved in the `out_csvs_regression` folder.

 7. **add_xtra.ipynb.ipynb**
    - Add extra features to datasets.
+No need for filling but could be replaced.

 8. **stats.ipynb**